-OpenOffice is a free office suite supported by the major competing proprietary and open source applications.
+Apache OpenOffice is a free office document editing/publishing software suite supported by major competing proprietary and open source applications.

-I’ve had it installed ever since it was owned by Oracle circa 2010.
-Although it doesn’t get used that much, it still acts as a great back up for Microsoft Office.
+I’ve had it installed ever since it was owned by Oracle circa 2010, and although it’s often awkward to use, and doesn’t get used that much on my computer, it still acts as a great back up for Microsoft Office.

 Do you have an older file format, maybe an MS Word Doc in the 97-2003 format?
 Well, if you’re trying to open a document like this, it is readable and editable.